 The Company incurs repair and maintenance expenses on its vehicles and equipment.
-These amounts are recognized when incurred, unless such repairs significantly extend the life of the asset, in which case the Company amortizes the cost of the remaining life of the asset utilizing the straight-line method.
+These amounts are recognized when incurred, unless such repairs significantly extend the life of the asset, in which case the Company amortizes the cost of the repairs for the remaining life of the asset utilizing the straight-line method.